BP books oil tanker for storage at lowest rate this year: sources, data

 “It is the cheapest rate so far,” he said.

-BP did not respond to requests for comment.
+BP declined to comment.
 The sources declined to be named as they are not authorized to speak to media.

 The tanker is expected to arrive at Linggi port on the west coast of peninsular Malaysia later on Thursday, data on Refinitiv Eikon showed.